wavefrontHQ/docs/pages/doc/delta_counters.md

 ### Delta Prefix

 Before Wavefront supported the `cs()` function, it was necessary to use a delta (∆) character prefix to have data treated as delta counters.
 The prefix is still supported, but no longer necessary if you use the `cs()` function.
-If you want to send metrics as delta counters to the Wavefront proxy or directly to the Wavefront service, you must prefix each metric with a delta (∆) character, as shown in the following [sample code snippet](https://github.com/wavefrontHQ/wavefront-pyformance/blob/master/wavefront_pyformance/delta.py).
+If you want to send metrics as delta counters to the Wavefront proxy or directly to the Wavefront service, you can still prefix each metric with a delta (∆) character, as shown in the following [sample code snippet](https://github.com/wavefrontHQ/wavefront-pyformance/blob/master/wavefront_pyformance/delta.py).

 ```
 DELTA_PREFIX = u"\u2206"
 ALT_DELTA_PREFIX = u"\u0394"
 ```

-{% include note.html content="In queries, you don't have to specify the delta character.
+{% include note.html content="In queries, you don't have to specify the delta character prefix.
 For example, you query `∆aws.lambda.wf.invocations.count` as `ts(aws.lambda.wf.invocations.count)`." %}

 ### Best Practices